The Playbook On

 Don’t only reach out for a fundraising ask or request to take action, share positive messages of appreciation and progress.
 People want to feel a part of something important, something that is making a difference.

 Create a fragmented landscape

-Leave out those impacted by the disease beyond the patient
+Leave out those impacted by the disease beyond the person living with it

-In addition to patients, work to maintain engagement with loved ones and caregivers, even if a patient passes away.
+In addition to those living with the disease, work to maintain engagement with loved ones and caregivers, even if the person diagnosed passes away.
 Many have become experts in various aspects of the disease: design ways for them to be part of your mission, a focus of any support you provide and give them a place to realize the change they know needs to be made.